Magnetic field: Magnetic vector potential

-Maxwell's equations when expressed in terms of the potentials in Lorentz gauge can be cast into a form that agrees with special relativity.
+Maxwell's equations when expressed in terms of the potentials in Lorenz gauge can be cast into a form that agrees with special relativity.
 In relativity, A together with φ forms a four-potential regardless of the gauge condition, analogous to the four-momentum that combines the momentum and energy of a particle.
 Using the four potential instead of the electromagnetic tensor has the advantage of being much simpler—and it can be easily modified to work with quantum mechanics.

 Propagation of Electric and Magnetic fields

 Special theory of relativity imposes the condition for events related by cause and effect to be time-like separated, that is that causal efficacy propagates no faster than light.
 Maxwell's equations for electromagnetism are found to be in favor of this as electric and magnetic disturbances are found to travel at the speed of light in space.
 Electric and magnetic fields from classical electrodynamics obey the principle of locality in physics and are expressed in terms of retarded time or the time at which the cause of a measured field originated given that the influence of field travelled at speed of light.
 The retarded time for a point particle is given as solution of:

 where $t_r$ is retarded time or the time at which the source's contribution of the field originated, $r_s(t)$ is the position vector of the particle as function of time, $\mathbf{r}$ is the point in space, $\mathbf{t}$ is the time at which fields are measured and $c$ is the speed of light.
 The equation subtracts the time taken for light to travel from particle to the point in space from the time of measurement to find time of origin of the fields.
 The uniqueness of solution for $t_r$ for given $\mathbf{t}$, $\mathbf{r}$ and $r_s(t)$ is valid for charged particles moving slower than speed of light.